fdeblasio/pokeemerald-expansion/README.md

     - Atk: 105->125
     - SpA: 125->105

+- Cubone (not in main game):
+    - Evolves into Alolan Marowak with a Fire Stone
+    - Held items:
+        - Thick Club: 5%->50%
+        - Rare Bone: 0%->5%

-- Cubone/Marowak/Alolan Marowak (not in main game):
+- Marowak/Alolan Marowak (not in main game):
     - Held items:
         - Thick Club: 5%->50%
         - Rare Bone: 0%->5%